kwaldenphd/sql-queries-joins/README.md

 `OR` | TRUE if any of the conditions separated by OR is TRUE `SOME` | TRUE if any of the subquery values meet the condition

-<blockquote>Q24: Write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M?
-What data does this query return?</blockquote>
+<blockquote>Q5: Write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M. What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

-Learn more about operators at Beginner SQL's [Tutorial on SQL Comparison Keywords](https://beginner-sql-tutorial.com/sql-like-in-operators.htm).
+35. Learn more about operators at Beginner SQL's [Tutorial on SQL Comparison Keywords](https://beginner-sql-tutorial.com/sql-like-in-operators.htm).

 ## Aggregating and Calculating

-SQL contains functions which allow you to make calculations on data in your database for reports.
+36. SQL contains functions which allow you to make calculations on data in your database for reports.

-Some of the most common functions include:
+37. Some of the most common functions include:
 - `MAX`: returns the maximum value in a field
 - `MIN`: returns the minimum value in a field
 - `AVG`: returns the average value of a field
 - `COUNT`: counts the number of values in a field and returns the total
 - `SUM`: adds the values in a field and returns the sum

-Let's say we wanted to get the average birth year for players in our dataset.
+38. Let's say we wanted to get the average birth year for players in our dataset.

-We can use `AVG` in our query.
+39. We can use `AVG` in our query.
 ```SQL
 SELECT AVG(DoB)
 FROM Player_Birthplaces;
 ```

-We could also get the average birth year grouped by birth country.
+40. We could also get the average birth year grouped by birth country.
 ```SQL
 SELECT AVG(DoB)
 FROM Player_Birthpalces
 GROUP BY Country;
 ```

-<blockquote>QX: Write a query that gets average birth year for players in Latin America/Caribbean</blockquote>
+<blockquote>Q6: Write a query that gets average birth year for players in Latin America/Caribbean.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

-We can filter the results of aggregate functions using the `HAVING` keyword.
+41. We can filter the results of aggregate functions using the `HAVING` keyword.

-Let's say we only wanted to see the average birth year for players born after 1990.
+42. Let's say we only wanted to see the average birth year for players born after 1990.
 ```SQL
 SELECT AVG(DoB)
 FROM Player_Birthplaces
 HAVING DoB > 1990;
 ```

-<blockquote> Check out W3Schools <a href="https://www.w3schools.com/sql/sql_operators.asp">"SQL Operators"</a> page to learn more about SQL Operators, including arithmetic, comparison, compound, and logical operators.</blockquote>
+<blockquote>Check out W3Schools <a href="https://www.w3schools.com/sql/sql_operators.asp">"SQL Operators"</a> page to learn more about SQL Operators, including arithmetic, comparison, compound, and logical operators.</blockquote>

-<blockquote>QX: Write a query that gets average birth year for players born in Latin America/Caribbean</blockquote>
+<blockquote>Q7: Write a query that gets average birth year for players born after a specific year.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

-In SQL, we can also perform calculations as part of a query.
+43. In SQL, we can also perform calculations as part of a query.

-We can use expressions on a column or multiple columns to get new values during our query.
+44. We can use expressions on a column or multiple columns to get new values during our query.

-The results of these calculations are known as computed columns.
+45. The results of these calculations are known as computed columns.

-SQL's arithmetic operators include:
+46. SQL's arithmetic operators include:

 Operator | Description
 --- | ---